w3f/Grants-Program/applications/PolkaGPT.md

 # PolkaGPT - All about Polka-lover

 - **Team Name:** Eul
-- **Payment Address:** Polkadot
+- **Payment Address:** ETH :  0xb210Ed16Dbcb2C08b9216DD62Eaa64F7FF2eDF4B
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 1

 ## Project Overview :page_facing_up:

-`PolkaGPT` is an application tool for the `LLM` model designed for developers, researchers, and users to search for documents, suggest code, hint at bug solutions, and more.
+`PolkaGPT` is an application tool for the `LLM (Large Language Model)` model designed for developers, researchers, and users to search for documents, suggest code, hint at bug solutions, and more.
 Additionally, the Polkadot-loving open-source community can contribute to the data repository so that PolkaGPT can be updated continuously

 1. **In-Depth Content:**